Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'progress/log of firmware upgrade'.
-It distinguishes from siblings like opnsense_firmware_upgrade (which initiates) and opnsense_firmware_status (general status).
+The description clearly states the verb 'Get' and the resource 'progress/log of a currently running or last completed firmware upgrade'.
+It distinguishes itself from siblings like opnsense_firmware_upgrade (which triggers the upgrade) and opnsense_firmware_status (which may provide general firmware status) by specifying the exact function of retrieving upgrade progress/log.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.